Soucouyant/CompCodingSolutions/vimStuff/README.md

 As with any vimrc found online, it is tailored to how the creator likes to codeand use vim.

-I implore you to read through the .text file and understand each line and what it does.
+I implore you to read through the .txt file and understand each line and what it does.

 When I was making this vimrc, I did the same thing.
 I used other people's vimrc's and researched what each line did, figuring out if it was right for me or not.